This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cut avocados in half lengthwise, remove the pits and scoop into a bowl.
+- Cut avocados in half lengthwise, remove the pits, and scoop into a bowl.
 Mash until creamy and smooth.
-Add all ingredients except for the tomatoes and mix well.

-- Fold in tomatoes last until mixed.
+- Fold in tomatoes, cilantro, and onion until fully mixed.
 Serve immediately.

 Notes